10ounces(283g)chopped semisweet or bittersweet chocolate (see note)

 ⅓cupmilk (preferably not skim milk)

 Dipping options: strawberries, bananas, small rice krispie squares, vanilla cookies, etc.

-In a saucepan, combine the chocolate, milk and cream and heat on low, stirring often, until the chocolate is completely melted and the mixture is smooth.
-Don't let it come to a boil; keep it on low heat.
+In a saucepan or stovetop-proof fondue pot, combine the chocolate, milk and cream, and heat on low, stirring often, until the chocolate is completely melted and the mixture is glossy and smooth.
+Don't let it come to a boil.

 Once melted, stir in the vanilla extract.
 The fondue will likely be fairly thick.
 If a thinner consistency is desired, whisk in heavy cream or milk a little bit at a time until you reach the ideal consistency.

 Pour the mixture into a fondue pot or small slow cooker to keep warm while serving.

 Serve with dippers of your choice like: strawberries, bananas, small rice krispie squares, vanilla cookies, etc.

 Leftover fondue keeps well in the refrigerator.
 Warm over low heat, stirring often, to reheat.